 Ernst B. Haas Best Dissertation Award

-The Ernst B. Haas Best Dissertation Award is given for the best dissertation on European Politics and Society filed during the previous year.
+The Ernst B. Haas Best Dissertation Award is given for the best dissertation on European politics and society completed in 2023.

 Award Committee